 The B.S.W.
 Program is career-oriented and gives students ample field work and faculty mentorship opportunities to prepare them to begin their careers in this rewarding and growing field.

 Graduates with a B.S.W. are prepared to work in a variety of areas such as:

 - Mental health clinics

 - Nursing homes

 - Employee assistance programs

 - and many more

 Full-time students can complete the 120-credit degree program in four years.

 Freshmen and sophomores intending to apply for admission to the social work program should declare pre-social work as their major.
 Students usually enter the social work program at the beginning of their junior year, in the fall semester, following completion of the application process and acceptance for admission to the program.

-Students must apply for admission to the social work major by the end of their sophomore year.
-They should contact the director of the social work program for information and application procedures for admission to the major.
+Students apply for admission to the social work major by the end of their sophomore year.
+Specific questions about the application process can be sent to email@example.com.